UBC-DSCI/introduction-to-datascience-python/source/viz.md

 "Are the seven continents Earth's largest landmasses?" and "Which are the next few largest landmasses?".
-However, we could still improve this visualization by organizing the bars by landmass size rather than by alphabetical order and by coloring the bars based on whether they correspond to a continent.
+However, we could still improve this visualization by coloring the bars based on whether they correspond to a continent, and by organizing the bars by landmass size rather than by alphabetical order.
-The data for this is stored in the `landmass_type` column.
-To use this to color the bars, we set the `color` encoding to `landmass_type`.
+The data for coloring the bars is stored in the `landmass_type` column, so we set the `color` encoding to `landmass_type`.
 To organize the landmasses by their `size` variable, we will use the altair `sort` function in the y-encoding of the chart.